-This value must be an even number from 2 to 254, depending on the frequency of SSIC1k.
-The LSB always returns 0 on reads.
+This value must be an even number from 2 to 254, depending on the

 Register 6: SSI Interrupt Mask (SSIIM), offset 0x014

 The SSIIM register is the interrupt mask set or clear register.
 It is a read/write register and all bits are cleared to 0 on reset.